mjcconsulting/awsdemou-scripts/README.md

-# awsdemou-scripts
+# AWS Demo University Scripts

-AWS Demo University Scripts
+This is a repository containing Utility Scripts for the AWS Demo University Role Play Exercise.